djwight/smartPflanze/README.md

 ## Soil Monitoring
 Directory: `soilMonitor/`

-*Citrus myrtifolia* like most orange tree species is very sensitive to over-watering causing fungal root rot.
+*Citrus myrtifolia*, like most orange tree species, is very sensitive to over-watering causing fungal root rot.
 It is advised to only water this species when the soil is almost bone dry.
-Unfortunately, this requires a bit of experience to judge correctly and thus the project aims to create a monitoring system for the moisture content in the soil as well as the general environmental conditions of the tree.
+Unfortunately, this requires a bit of experience to judge correctly and thus this project aims to create a monitoring system for the moisture content in the soil as well as the general environmental conditions of the tree.